 The double-logarithmic equation gives the important information about the leading behavior of the splitting function at small $x$.
-However, this leading order result requires the corrections.
-Such corrections can be taken into account with the perturbative calculations of the splitting functions and a coefficient functions, which are known at this moment up to next-to-next-to-leading order in QCD~\cite{Floratos:1977au,GonzalezArroyo:1979df,Moch:2004pa,Vermaseren:2005qc}.
-But there is no any extension of the double-logarithmic equation~(\ref{DLKL}) itself beyond the leading-logarithm approximation.
+However, this leading order result requires corrections.
+Such corrections can be taken into account through calculations of splitting and coefficient functions within perturbation theory, which are known up to next-to-next-to-leading order in QCD so far~\cite{Floratos:1977au,GonzalezArroyo:1979df,Moch:2004pa,Vermaseren:2005qc}.
+But there is no any other extension of the double-logarithmic equation~(\ref{DLKL}) beyond the leading-logarithm approximation.

-Such generalization was discovered in the maximally extended $\cN=4$ SYM theory~\cite{Velizhanin:2011pb}, where the anomalous dimension for twist-2 operators are know at this moment up to six loops~\cite{Kotikov:2003fb,Kotikov:2004er,Kotikov:2007cy,Bajnok:2008qj,Lukowski:2009ce,Marboe:2014sya}.
-Perform the analytical continuation for these results, which can be easily done with the help of \texttt{HARMPOL} package~\cite{Remiddi:1999ew} for \texttt{FORM}~\cite{Vermaseren:2000nd}, we can study the changes of this equation with the expansion of the anomalous dimension through the order of perturbative theory $g$ and parameter $\omega$.
+Such generalisation was discovered in the maximally extended $\cN=4$ SYM theory~\cite{Velizhanin:2011pb}, where the anomalous dimension for twist-2 operators are know at this moment up to seven loops~\cite{Kotikov:2003fb,Kotikov:2004er,Kotikov:2007cy,Bajnok:2008qj,Lukowski:2009ce,Marboe:2014sya,Marboe:2016igj}.
+By performing the analytic continuation for these results, that can be easily done with the help of \texttt{HARMPOL} package~\cite{Remiddi:1999ew} for \texttt{FORM}~\cite{Vermaseren:2000nd}, we can study the changes of the original double-logarithmic equation~(\ref{DLKL}) with the expansion of the anomalous dimension in the orders of perturbation theory $g$ and parameter $\omega$.
 Such work was started by L.N.
-Lipatov and A. Onishchenko for a general even $j=0,-2,-4,-6,\ldots$ at 2006, but was not published, than, some improves of the double-logarithmic equation were proposed by L.N.
-Lipatov in~\cite{Kotikov:2007cy}.
-Surprisingly, that in the most simple case $j=0+\omega$ the generalisation was found in $\cN=4$ SYM theory in a very simply form~\cite{Velizhanin:2011pb}:
+Lipatov and A. Onishchenko for even $j=0,-2,-4,-6,\ldots$ in 2006, but was not published, then, some improvement of the double-logarithmic equation was proposed by L.N.
+Lipatov\cite{Kotikov:2007cy}.
+Surprisingly, that in the most simple case $j=0+\omega$ the generalisation was found in $\cN=4$ SYM theory in a very simple form~\cite{Velizhanin:2011pb}:

-where right-hand side is regular over $\omega$.
-The solution of the generalised double-logarithmic equation~(\ref{DLgener}) give the corrections to the leading-logarithm approximation~(\ref{DLKLSolExp}), that is, if we know $\ell$ loops anomalous dimension we know the information about all poles up to $(\als/\omega^2)^k\omega^{2\ell}$ in all order of perturbative theory.
-As poles in $\omega$ correspond to $\ln x$ through eq.~(\ref{wlnx}) we know the resummation of the logarithmic terms in all order of perturbative theory up to $(\als^k\ln^{2k-2(\ell-1)}\!x)$ term or in the ${\mathrm {N}}^{2(\ell-1)}{\mathrm{LLA}}$ approximation.
+where the right-hand side is regular in $\omega$.
+The solution of the generalised double-logarithmic equation~(\ref{DLgener}) gives corrections to the leading-logarithm approximation~(\ref{DLKLSolExp}), that is, if we know anomalous dimension in $\ell$ loops we know the information about all poles up to $(\als/\omega^2)^k\omega^{2\ell}$ in all orders of perturbation theory.
+As poles in $\omega$ correspond to $\ln x$ through Eq.~(\ref{wlnx}) we know the resummation of the logarithmic terms in all orders of perturbation theory up to $(\als^k\ln^{2k-2(\ell-1)}\!x)$ term or in the ${\mathrm {N}}^{2(\ell-1)}{\mathrm{LLA}}$ approximation.